COVID-19 cases climbing, wiping out months of progress

 “We read about and hear about and we see the stories of hospitalized people, people on their deathbeds among the unvaccinated over the past few weeks,” Biden said in announcing the rules.
 “This is a pandemic of the unvaccinated.”

-The requirements have met with resistance and threats of lawsuits from Republicans.
+The requirements have been met with resistance and threats of lawsuits from Republicans.

 “Now in Kentucky, one-third of new cases are under age 18,” he said.
 Some children brought it home from summer camp and spread it to the rest of the family, and now, “between day care and schools and school activities, and friends getting together, there are just so many exposures.”

-In Alabama, hundreds of COVID-19 patients fill intensive care units, and hospital staff in one facility contacted 43 other hospitals in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
+In Alabama, hundreds of COVID-19 patients fill intensive care units, and one hospital contacted 43 others in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
 It wasn’t fast enough.
 The 73-year-old died Sept.
-1. And his family made a plea in his obituary.
+1.

-“In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies,” his obituary read.
+“In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies,” his family pleaded in his obituary.

 In Hidalgo County, Texas, along the Mexican border, about 50 patients were in the hospital with COVID-19 on a given day in July.
 By early August, the number had soared to over 600.